bioinfo-pf-curie/mpiMarkDup/docs/README.md

 ### Memory

 Like for the sorting the total memory used during the marking is around one and a half the size of the SAM file.
-For example, to sort a 1.3TB SAM file (such as the [NA24631](ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams/) from [GIAB](https://github.com/genome-in-a-bottle/about_GIAB) which is a 300X Whole Genome (2x150-base) paired reads that we aligned with [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA)), 1.7 TB of memory are required and splitted over 512 MPI workers (i.e. cores) that corresponds to makes 3.3 Gb of memory per core.
+For example, to sort a 1.3TB SAM file (such as the [NA24631](ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams/) from [GIAB](https://github.com/genome-in-a-bottle/about_GIAB) which is a 300X Whole Genome (2x150-base) paired reads that we aligned with [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA)), 1.7 TB of memory are required and splitted over 512 MPI workers (i.e. cores) that corresponds to 3.3 Gb of memory per core.

-NA24631 sample is available here: ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams
+The NA24631 sample is available here:

+* ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams

 ### Cpu

 Due to the bitonic sorting, the algorithm is optimized for power of 2 number of CPU.
-Therefore, it is recommended to set the `-n` parameter of `mpirun` to 2, 4, 8, 16, 32, etc. in order to ensure for optimal performance.
+Therefore, it is recommended to set the `-n` parameter of `mpirun` to 2, 4, 8, 16, 32, etc. in order to ensure optimal performance.
 For example, `mpirun -n 4 mpiMarkDup examples/data/HCC1187C_70K_READS.sam -q 0 -d 0 -v 4 ${HOME}/mpiMarkDupExample`

 However, the `-n` parameter can be set to any other value but extra  MPI communications will be added to fit power of 2 required by the bitonic algorithm.
 In this case, additonal memory is needed for the rank 0 worker.
 This rank is responsible for collecting and dispatching the data before and after bitonic.